shuklak13/Statistics/Statistics.md

 		* compute with `polyserial()` in R
 		* not supported by `cor.test()`, so you have to program the hypothesis test yourself

-## Coefficient of Determination R^2
-* proportion of y's variability is shared by x
-* increases the more variables you throw in the model, which can falsely reward models with lots of variables

-#### Adjusted Coefficient of Determination
-* penalizes R^2 for points that don't fit the model

 ## Spearman Correlation Coefficient
 * nonparametric - useful alternative to Pearson's if your data violates parametric assumptions
 * measures the strength of a monotonic relation, rather than a linear relation
 * as with Pearson's, use `cor.test` to test significance

+## Coefficient of Determination R^2
+* proportion of y's variability that is shared by x = square of the correlation between the observed and predicted y's
+* `R^2 = SS_T - SS_M / SS_T`
+	* where SS_T is the sum of squared residuals from the mean and SS_R is the sum of squared residuals from the regression line
+	* computed differently for single regression and multiple regression
+* increases with every variable you throw in the model, which can falsely reward models with lots of useless variables

+### Ways to Penalize for Having Too Many Useless Variables
+* we want to minimize both SSE and # of variables

+#### Adjusted Coefficient of Determination
+* can be used as a stand-alone measure, trained on different datasets
+* `Adjusted R^2 = 1 - (1-R^2)*(n-1)/(n-p-1)`

+#### Akaike Information Criterion (AIC)
+* `AIC = n*ln(SSE/n) + 2k` where k is the # of variables

+#### Bayesian Information Criterion (BIC)
+* `BIC = k*ln(n) + 2*ln(L)`
+	* where L is the max value of the model's likelihood function
+* both AIC and BIC can't be used as a stand-alone measure - can only be used to compare two models with the same data

+## F-Ratio
+* ratio of variability the model can't explain vs variability the model can explain
+* Mean Sum of Squared Error from the Regression Model / Mean Sum of Squared Error from the Mean
+* Close to 0 means the model is very good, Close to 1 means the model is no better than just guessing the mean every time

 ## Partial Correlation
 * accounts for the effects of additional variables, unlike Bivariate Correlation